j2d2/j2d2.github.io/_experience/2005-trango.md

   - Project Management
 ---

-* Sole Designer and Webmaster for three web sites
-  - Responsible for all graphic design and server administration
+* Sole designer and webmaster for three websites, responsible for all graphic design and server administration, improving web presence and functionality.
-  - Developed Online Store and Support Forum Web Applications using C#.NET
-* Sole Graphic Designer for Marketing Communications / Advertising
-* Project manager with cross-functional team including Engineering and the Executive Staff
-* IT Specialist acting as DBA, Exchange Server Admin, Active Directory Admin
+* Developed online store and support forum applications, enhancing customer service and sales.
+* Acted as IT Specialist, managing databases and network services, ensuring smooth IT operations.

 __Skills:__ `Web Design` · `C#.NET` · `Online Store` · `IT Server Admin` · `Project Management`